Sundhedsdatastyrelsen/ehdsi/monitoring/README.md

 Tempo is a tracing backend.
 Selected over Jaeger because of lower resource usage and simpler configuration.

+The services push tracing data to Tempo.
+We use the OpenTelemetry Java Agent to instrument the services.

 ## Metrics

 Tools for collecting and storing metrics data.